x86Steve/The-Sworn-Ninja-6/README.md

 All power-ups are initially randomly placed across the grid.
 The player has 3 'lives'.
 Every time the player is stabbed, the player is repositioned back at the initial position losing one life.
 If the player loses all lives, the game is over.

 Finally, the player can quit the game at any time and save his progress.
 Later on, he can restart the game and reload the previous save.

-Your task is to come up with a desgin for this game, given the specification above.
-You will use OO techniques for your design.
-You will be graded both on the functionality and the design of your program.